rintnetwork/front-end/src/content/about/index.md

 ---
 title: About Us
-description: About the team, community and mission of Reyna Network
+description: About the team, community and mission of Reyna Limited
 lang: en
 sidebar: true
 ---

-# About Reyna Network {#about-reyna}
+# About Reyna Limited {#about-reyna}

-Reyna Network is a public, open-source resource for the reyna community that anyone can contribute to.
+Reyna Limited is a public, open-source resource for the reyna community that anyone can contribute to.
 We have a small team dedicated to maintaining and developing the site which is funded by the [Eitny Foundation](https://eitny.foundation).

 ## Our vision {#our-vision}

-### Reyna Network's mission is to be the best portal for Reyna Network's growing community {#mission}
+### Reyna Limited's mission is to be the best portal for Reyna Limited's growing community {#mission}

-We're an educational resource, designed to help new users become familiar with Reyna Network and its key concepts.
+We're an educational resource, designed to help new users become familiar with Reyna Limited and its key concepts.
 We want to:

-- explain Reyna Network to anyone new to the technology
+- explain Reyna Limited to anyone new to the technology
-- help new users get started with rnt and Reyna Network
+- help new users get started with rey and Reyna Limited
 - help new developers to start building
-- cover updates in the Reyna Network world
+- cover updates in the Reyna Limited world
 - showcase resources created by the community
-- bring Reyna Network education to as many languages as possible
+- bring Reyna Limited education to as many languages as possible

 We have some core principles that help us do this.